twosigma/marbles/docs/winning.rst

     FAIL: test_for_pii (__main__.SLATestCase)
     ----------------------------------------------------------------------
     Traceback (most recent call last):
-      File "examples/sla.py", line 55, in test_for_pii
+      File "examples/sla.py", line 61, in test_for_pii
         self.assertNotRegex(self.data, ssn_regex, advice=advice)
-      File "/home/jane/Development/marbles/marbles/marbles.py", line 431, in wrapper
+      File "/home/jane/Development/marbles/marbles/marbles.py", line 482, in wrapper
         return attr(*args, msg=annotation, **kwargs)
     marbles.marbles.AnnotatedAssertionError: Regex matched: '123-45-6789' matches '\\d{3}-?\\d{2}-?\\d{4}' in '12345,2017-01-01,iPhone 7,649.00,123-45-6789'

     Source:
-         54 ssn_regex = '\d{3}-?\d{2}-?\d{4}'
+         60 ssn_regex = '\d{3}-?\d{2}-?\d{4}'
-     >   55 self.assertNotRegex(self.data, ssn_regex, advice=advice)
+     >   61 self.assertNotRegex(self.data, ssn_regex, advice=advice)
-         56
+         62
     Locals:
             ssn_regex=\d{3}-?\d{2}-?\d{4}
     Advice:
-            This test will fail if 1) the vendor provided data containing SSNs, and
+            This test will fail if

+                1) the vendor provided data containing SSNs, and

                 2) our internal SSN filtering is unsuccessful.

             The vendor should not provide data containing PII, and this incident should be reported to Legal & Compliance (lc@company.com) immediately.
             In your report, please include the vendor ID, V100, and the name of the file containing the PII, data.csv.

-Our internal SSN filtering algorithm is maintained
+            Our internal PII filtering algorithm is maintained here:
-            here: http://gitlab.com/group/repo.
+            'http://gitlab.com/group/repo'.
 Create a new issue on that project to report this bug and assign it to Jane Doe, but *do not* include any PII in the issue.

 This advice provides two specific actions that test consumer needs to take and makes email addresses, links, etc. readily available.
 Instead of just "please report this to Legal & Compliance", an actual email address is provided as well as the information that needs to be included in the report.
 Instead of just "please report this bug", a URL to the project repository is provided, as well as the name of the person to assign the issue to.